-Crowdfunding is a great solution.
+Crowdfunding sites are a great solution.
 A good way to alert friends and family to your situation is by starting an online fundraiser on GoFundMe.
-They provide free fundraising so you get to keep more of the funds you raise for assistance with rent.
-You might be surprised how supportive your friends and family are in helping you get back on your feet.
+By creating a donation website and fundraising online you can quickly raise money for assistance with rent.
+You might also be surprised how supportive your friends and family are in helping you get back on your feet.

 6. Rental help for veterans

 If you’re a veteran, the U.S. Department of Veterans Affairs provides help for homeless veterans.
 Nonprofit organizations like Veterans Inc. may also be able to help those who need help with rent through its housing program.
 If you’re disabled, the federal government has an assistance program to provide funding to develop and subsidize low income rental housing for adults with disabilities.

 Unfortunately, the government assistance for rent only provides limited help to pay emergency rent costs.
 The federal department of Housing and Urban Development (HUD) provides help through its housing choice voucher program, but there are often long waitlists, Scherler says.

 The government does provide some emergency funding.
 It’s generally administered through the state agencies, but unless you’re facing eviction, the help is hard to get.